Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Black hole entropy calculation

-By plugging $N(A)=\exp(A/4)$, one can determine whether the above formula satisfies Bekenstein-Hawking entropy formula.
-If the Bekenstein-Hawking entropy is satisfied, the following should be satisfied \cite{Meissner}:
+By using $N(A)=\exp(A/4)$, one can determine whether the above formula satisfies the Bekenstein-Hawking entropy formula.
+If the Bekenstein-Hawking entropy is satisfied, the following should be satisfied\cite{Meissner}:

-Now, we can simply generalize the above formula to the case of general area spectrum as follows.
+Now, we can simply generalize the above formula to the case of the general area spectrum.
+First of all, for convenience, Eq. (\ref{myformula}) is written as \begin{widetext}

-In the paper \cite{Tanaka}, the authors change the variables $j^{u}_{i},j^{d}_{i},j^{t}_{i}$ to integers to calculate easily.
-We will not show these details here.
-One may easily refer to this construction in their paper.
-Then, they consider``the proposal that we should count not only $j$ but also $m=-j,-j+1,\cdots,j-1,j$ freedom based on the ABCK framework.''\cite{Tanaka, ABCK} Then, they go on to claim that counting only $m$ related to $j^{u}$ and $j^{d}$ ``is reasonable from the point of view of the entanglement entropy \cite{Nielsen} \cite{Bombelli} (\cite{2930}) or the holographic principle \cite{'tHooft}''\cite{Tanaka}.
-Thus, we get the following formula which is a generalization of (31).
+\end{widetext} Moreover, we have to consider some subtleties in counting the number of state.
+The authors of Ref.
+5 consider ``the proposal that we should count not only $j$ but also $m=-j,-j+1,\cdots,j-1,j$ freedom based on the ABCK framework\cite{ABCK}.''
+Then, they go on to claim that counting only $m$ related to $j^{u}$ and $j^{d}$ ``is reasonable from the point of view of the entanglement entropy\cite{Nielsen,Bombelli} or the holographic principle\cite{'tHooft}.''
+They state, ``see, also Ref.
+17 for applying the entanglement entropy in LQG context.''
+Thus, we get the following formula, which is the generalization of Eq. (\ref{section6ashtekar}): \begin{widetext}